Food Hygiene Rating Scheme

 How can I ask for a rescore?

 If you make improvements to your food business, you can ask us for a revisit to be carried out before the date of your next planned inspection for the Officer to check the works you have carried out and if applicable give you a new rating.
 Please note that this new rating could go down if the improvements have not been made and other contraventions are noted.
-These none-statutory hygiene rescoring revisits are subject to a charge of £175, and will be carried out within 12 weeks of request.
+These non-statutory hygiene rescoring revisits are subject to a charge (see fees and charges), and will be carried out within 12 weeks of request.
 You can request this by completing Food Hygiene Rating Scheme: revisit request form and submitting via the details at the bottom of the form.
 Before an Officer will come to re-inspect, please contact our Customer Contact Centre on the number above to arrange payment and request a re-inspection.

 What happens after my inspection and my rating is correct?